InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/government.md

 Every person is classified by their degree of initiation into the Gospel, divided into tiers:

+- The Chaff:
-- Uninitiated: this person has not been exposed to the Gospel
+ 0. Uninitiated: this person has not been exposed to the Gospel

 - Non-members:
  1. Associate: this person has some knowledge of the Gospel's existence.